Build a site

 3. Click Layout to return to the Customize side panel.
 Add a Text card to the empty row.

-4. In the text card, type the following text: Please take the survey below to add your insight to the map.
+4. In the text card, type (or copy and paste) the following text: Please take the survey below to add your insight to the map.
 Your responses will help us to identify what and where improvements can be made.

-6. Highlight all text.
+6. Highlight all of the text.
 Click the Style button and choose Header 2.

 Engagement instructions